 What is the point of visiting Koh Samui if not to enjoy its white sandy beaches and swim in its green emerald waters?
 After ‘Hin Ta Hin Yai’, I headed to Koh Tao and Koh Nang Yuan, two islands that are very near to each other, reachable by speed boat from the Grand Sea Pier.
 There are packages being offered that include taking visitors around the islands with activities for a whole day, with the prices starting from 2100 Baht, which is around 70 USD.
 Koh Nang Yuan and Koh Tao are both beautiful islands with its own set of uniqueness.

-Before arriving at the two islands, it is advisable for visitors not to bring any form of plastic as it would ruin their pristineness.
-In Koh Nang Yuan, you can enjoy yourself with numerous blissful activities the island offers: you can experience international dive training, paddle kayak around the island, enjoy the massages and go on snorkelling tours.
-Snorkelling had so far been one of my favourite activities here.
+Before arriving at the two islands, it is advisable for visitors not to bring any form of plastic as it would ruin their pristine.
+In Koh Nang Yuan, you can enjoy yourself with numerous blissful activities the island offers: you can experience international dive training, paddle kayak around the island, enjoy the massages and go on snorkeling tours.
+Snorkeling had so far been one of my favorite activities here.